Search Menu

 Up-to-date community guide on where to buy PrEP – iwantprepnow.co.uk

-The following websites sell generic versions of tenofovir/emtricitabine: Tenvir EM (manufactured by Cipla) and Tavin EM (manufactured by Emcure).
-This is one of the formulations approved by the US FDA and the WHO.
+The following two websites sell generic versions of tenofovir/emtricitabine.
+For example, Tenvir EM (manufactured by Cipla) and Tavin EM (manufactured by Emcure).
+These are some of the many formulations approved by the US FDA and WHO.

-These suppliers appear to be established suppliers for a wide range of medicines including HIV and hepatitis C drugs.
+These suppliers are established suppliers for a wide range of medicines including HIV and hepatitis C drugs.

-NOTE: we sometimes hear of supply issues with generic suppliers but these companies usually try very hard to resolve these.
-If problems occur, then first contact the company directly as often a replacement will be sent. i-Base have no direct links to these companies but please let us know if you have problems that might change our decision to list them.
+NOTE: i-Base sometimes hears about supply issues with generic suppliers but these companies usually try very hard to resolve these.
+If problems occur, then first contact the company directly as often a replacement will be sent.
+Please note that i-Base have no links to these companies but please let us know if you have problems that mean they should not be listed.